 A: Generally, each day has been organized with a series of presentations, short concerts, and discussions earlier in the day and a longer concert in the evening.
 Performances / discussions / presentations / activities will run a wide gamut of sounds and affects and cover a broad range of topics and formats, with a special focus on each year’s theme (previous themes have included "Artist-led Ensembles," "Community," "Support," "Accessibility," and “Local Action”).

 Q: Who took all these fabulous photos on your site?

 Q: I'm from out of town - do I really have to shell out for an expensive hotel room to be part of this crazy thing?

 A: We know it can be a huge financial burden to travel and find accomodation in a far away place.
 We always share and promote a New Music Gathering ride/couch sharing group on Facebook to see if folks can help each other lessen those costs a bit.
+We are hoping to offer a travel grants program for those who could not otherwise attend NMG, and we are always brainstorming ways for safe hospitality given circumstances surrounding COVID-19.
+Check our website for updates on that funding!
 If there are any specific questions you have (or ideas you'd like to share!) about how we can make New Music Gathering more accessible and affordable, please be in touch!

 Q: How do I get in touch?